Xiaflex Injections in the Treatment of Dupuytren's Disease

 What is the cost?

 Xiaflex is not (yet) listed in the PBS and does not carry an item number.
-This means the entire cost of the treatment is "out-of-pocket", without any reimbursement by Medicare or your Health Fund.
+This means the entire cost of the treatment may be "out-of-pocket", without any reimbursement by Medicare or your Health Fund.
+You may however be able to reclaim some of the costs of a private prescription.
 When comparing, bear in mind there are also significant out-of-pocket costs for surgery.

 Where can I get more information?

 Injectable collagenase Clostridium histolyticum: a new nonsurgical treatment for Dupuytren's disease